UIMSolutions/uim/datasources/uim/datasources/classes/entities/entities/README.md

 Hiding Fields

-There are often fields you do not want exported in JSON or array formats.
+There are often fields you do not want exported in IData or array formats.
 For example it is often unwise to expose password hashes or account recovery questions.
 When defining an entity class, define which fields should be hidden:

 namespace App\Model\Entity;